There is a situation where an explicit deviation from the FORTRAN standard is acceptable, namely array

 avoided wherever possible, although its use is inevitable in larger packages.
 Several reasons are:

-an -dimensional array (e.g. for the matrix structure), whereas in other subroutines an -dimensional
+-dimensional array (e.g. for the matrix structure), whereas in other subroutines an

 array is preferred (e.g. for the linear solver).
 If the same dimension were used in both subroutines,